MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 .. image:: ../images/Metagenomic_Assembly_Overview.png

 1. **Data Preprocessing**.
-Before proceeding the the assembly, it is important to preprocess the raw sequencing data.
+Before proceeding to the assembly, it is important to preprocess the raw sequencing data.
 Standard preprocessing protocols are described in :doc:`../preprocessing/preprocessing`.
-In addition to standard quality control and adapter trimming, we also suggest normalization with **bbnorm.sh** and merging (See :doc:`../preprocessing/preprocessing` for more details)
+In addition to standard quality control and adapter trimming, we also suggest normalization with **bbnorm.sh** and merging (see :doc:`../preprocessing/preprocessing` for more details).

 2. **Metagenomic Assembly**.
-Following data preprocessing, we use clean reads to perform a metagenomic assembly using **metaSPAdes**. metaSPAdes is part of SPAdes_ assembly toolkit. assembly.
+Following data preprocessing, we use clean reads to perform a metagenomic assembly using **metaSPAdes**. metaSPAdes is part of the SPAdes_ assembly toolkit.
 Following the assembly, we generate some assembly statistics using **assembly-stats**, and filter out contigs that are < 1 kbp in length.
 The script we use for contig filtering can be found here: :download:`contig_filter.py <../scripts/contig_filter.py>`.

 .. _SPAdes: https://github.com/ablab/spades